is polycystic kidney disease?

 which is not recommended as it may worsen kidney disease

 - a low sodium diet

-causes renal failure, dialysis and kidney transplant may be necessary.
-One or both of
+PKD that causes renal failure, dialysis and kidney transplant may be necessary.
+One

 Coping and support for polycystic kidney disease

-mean changes and considerations for you and your family.
+of PKD may mean changes and considerations for you and your family.
 You may

-experience a range of emotions when you receive a PKD diagnosis and as you adjust to living
+experience a range of emotions when you receive a PKD diagnosis and as you

-out to a dietitian, who can recommend dietary steps to help you keep
+to reach out to a dietitian, who can recommend dietary steps to help you keep

-blood pressure low and reduce the work required of the kidneys, which must filter and
+blood pressure low and reduce the work required of the kidneys, which must

-organizations that provide support and information for those living with PKD:
+several organizations that provide support and information for those living